gotripod/gotripod.github.io/_case_studies/limelight-networks.md

 We also created a graphical interface to display the hierarchy of Limelight's organisation; by building a custom drawing solution we were able to support older browsers and display an interactive, zoomable representation of any part of Limelight's international operation.

-Go Tripod were selected for the task due to our extensive Ext JS knowledge, and we combined that with some bespoke code to build applications that were both usable *and* useful
+Go Tripod were selected for the task due to our extensive Ext JS knowledge, and we combined that with some bespoke code to build applications that were both usable *and* useful!